godragun/Advanced-control-system-for-fire-detection-and-extinguishing-robot/README.md

 Motor Driver (L298N / L293D) to ESP32:

-- ENA (Speed Control Motor A) → ESP32 Pin 13
+- ENA (Speed Control Motor A)  ESP32 Pin 13
-- IN1 (Direction Motor A) → ESP32 Pin 14
+- IN1 (Direction Motor A)  ESP32 Pin 14
-- IN2 (Direction Motor A) → ESP32 Pin 15
+- IN2 (Direction Motor A)  ESP32 Pin 15
-- IN3 (Direction Motor B) → ESP32 Pin 18
+- IN3 (Direction Motor B)  ESP32 Pin 18
-- IN4 (Direction Motor B) → ESP32 Pin 19
+- IN4 (Direction Motor B)  ESP32 Pin 19
-- ENB (Speed Control Motor B) → ESP32 Pin 12
+- ENB (Speed Control Motor B)  ESP32 Pin 12

 Motor connections:

 - Motor A (Left Motor):
-  - Motor A+ → OUT1
+  - Motor A+  OUT1
-  - Motor A- → OUT2
+  - Motor A-  OUT2

 - Motor B (Right Motor):
-  - Motor B+ → OUT3
+  - Motor B+  OUT3
-  - Motor B- → OUT4
+  - Motor B-  OUT4

 Power connections:

-- 12V battery positive → Motor driver 12V input (VMS / +12V)
+- 12V battery positive  Motor driver 12V input (VMS / +12V)
-- ESP32 Vin → Motor driver 5V output (or supply the ESP32 from a separate regulated 5V)
+- ESP32 Vin  Motor driver 5V output (or supply the ESP32 from a separate regulated 5V)
 - All grounds connected together (battery negative, motor driver GND, ESP32 GND)

 Note: Many L298N boards include a jumper to connect the motor-driver's on-board 5V regulator to the 5V output pin.
-Fit that jumper only if you want the driver to power the ESP32 and the regulator is rated for the ESP32 current draw.
-If using a separate 5V regulator for the ESP32, remove the jumper to avoid back-powering issues.
+Fit that jumper only if you want the driver to power the ESP32 and the regulator is r[...]

 ---